AlexanderLJankowski/AlexanderLJankowski/README.md

 - JESUS IS GOD
 - Call me wierd when you realize Aylo is making money.
 Go Canada be proud.
+Stay away from wierdoes.
 - locate my github @AlecJankow and other account @AlexanderLeeJankowski

 <!---